HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-25][Active] https://github.com/kardeiz/jsonrpc-v2 - JSON-RPC 2.0 server-focused framework.
 Provides integrations for both hyper and actix-web.
 Enable features actix or hyper depending on need.
 [2019-10-25][Active] https://github.com/abonander/multipart-async - Futures-based client- and server-side abstractions for HTTP file uploads (POST requests with Content-Type: multipart/form-data).
 Preliminary support for Hyper 0.13 and async/await; requires 1.39 to build (nightly-2019-08-15, will be released to beta on 2019-09-26)
 [2019-10-25][Active] https://github.com/google/tarpc - This is not an official Google product. tarpc is an RPC framework for rust with a focus on ease of use.
 Defining a service can be done in just a few lines of code, and most of the boilerplate of writing a server is taken care of for you.
+[2019-10-28][Active] https://github.com/djc/quinn - QUIC is an IETF Working Group that is chartered to deliver the next transport protocol for the Internet.
+Quinn is an implementation of the QUIC transport protocol undergoing standardization by the IETF.
+It is suitable for experimental use.
+The implementation is split up into the state machine crate quinn-proto which performs no I/O internally and is suitable for use with custom event loops, and a high-level tokio-compatible API in quinn.
+See quinn/examples/ for usage.
+[2019-10-28][Active] https://github.com/housleyjk/ws-rs  Lightweight, event-driven WebSockets for Rust.
+This library provides an implementation of WebSockets, RFC6455 using MIO.
+It allows for handling multiple connections on a single thread, and even spawning new client connections on the same thread.
+This makes for very fast and resource efficient WebSockets.
+The API design abstracts away the menial parts of the WebSocket protocol and allows you to focus on application code without worrying about protocol conformance.
+However, it is also possible to get low-level access to individual WebSocket frames if you need to write extensions or want to optimize around the WebSocket protocol.
+[2019-10-28][Active] https://github.com/libpnet/libpnet - Cross-platform, low level networking using the Rust.

 ### Serialization
 [2019-10-23][Active] https://github.com/BurntSushi/byteorder - Rust library for reading/writing numbers in big-endian and little-endian.